apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 - Kibana - Web UI elastic search dashboarding tool automatically connected to ES instance deployed with CP4BA.
 - Mail server - For various mail integrations e.g. from BAN, BAW and RPA.
 - Mongo Express - Web UI for Mongo DB databases for CP4BA and Process Mining to easier troubleshoot DB.
+- pgAdmin - Web UI for PostgreSQL database making it easier to admin and troubleshoot the DB.

 ### CP4BA (Cloud Pak for Business Automation) section<!-- omit in toc -->